-The procedures used to develop this document and those intended for its further maintenance are described in the CalConnect Directives, and in this case, also aligned with the procedures used at M3AAWG.
+The procedures used to develop this document and those intended for its further maintenance are described in the CalConnect Directives.

 In particular the different approval criteria needed for the different types of CalConnect documents should be noted.
 This document was drafted in accordance with the editorial rules of the CalConnect Directives.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 CalConnect shall not be held responsible for identifying any or all such patent rights.
 Details of any patent rights identified during the development of the document will be in the Introduction and/or on the CalConnect list of patent declarations received (see www.calconnect.com/patents).

 Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.

 This document was prepared by Technical Committee PUBLISH.

 Amongst CalConnect’s goals is to facilitate interoperable technologies across geographical and geopolitical barriers.

 As an international standardizing body, CalConnect has agreed to operate in accordance to principles stated in the WTO TBT Agreement (WTO TBT Principles) to facilitate the reduction of trade barriers worldwide.

 In particular, this document provides description on how CalConnect implements the TBT principles for international standardization bodies stated in the “Decision of the Committee on Principles for the Development of International Standards, Guides and Recommendations with relation to Articles 2, 5 and Annex 3 of the Agreement” of WTO TBT Principles.